Web Scraping Handling Ajax Website

 If you look at the function being executed when we click on the button, you'll see it's using jQuery :

 This code will wait until the variable jQuery.active equals 0 (it seems to be an internal variable of jQuery that counts the number of ongoing ajax calls)

 If we knew what DOM elements the Ajax call is supposed to render we could have used that id/class/xpath in the WebDriverWait condition :

 So we've seen a little bit about how to use PhantomJS with Java.

 The example I took is really simple, it would have been easy to emulate the request.
 A great tool to intercept requests and reverse-engineer back-end APIs is Charles proxy.

 Next time we will see how to do it by analyzing the AJAX calls and make the requests ourselves.

 As usual you can find all the code in my Github repo

 Rendering JS at scale can be really difficult and expensive.
-This is exactly the reason why we build ScrapingBee, a web scraping API that take care of this for you.
+This is exactly the reason why we started ScrapingBee, a web scraping api that takes care of this for you.

 It will also take car of proxies and CAPTCHAs, don't hesitate to check it out, the first 1000 API calls are on us.